Below are some Frequently Asked Questions for the FHBA Certified Ratings Program

 What if we aren’t ISO 17020 accredited?

 You are not required to be.
 Your existing credentials may be acceptable.
-We will contact you if additional information is needed and Intertek or UL may request a site audit as a part of their QA function but you will be notified in advance.
+We will contact you if additional information is needed and Intertek may request a site audit as a part of their QA function but you will be notified in advance.

 I already hold a building science credential.
 Do I really have to go through training again?